 Web optimization is a vital part of web development and maintenance but also something often overlooked by webmasters.
-Just think of the money you can save, and how it can potentially help increase your readership and traffic when they are properly done.
+Just think of the money you can save and how it can potentially help increase your readership and traffic when they are properly done.

-If you have not done any optimization to your website (or blog) so far or merely curious how it can help speed up your site, please take a look at this list of optimization tips we’ve put together.
+If you have not done any optimization to your website (or blog) so far or are merely curious about how it can help speed up your site, please take a look at this list of optimization tips we’ve put together.

 Choose a decent Web Host

-How to Choose a Web Host by wikiHow is a great article that gives you steps and tips you should know before purchasing any web hosting account.
+Recommended reading: How to Choose a Web Host by wikiHow is a great article that gives you steps and tips you should know before purchasing any web hosting account.

 Host Assets Separately